Image

 Last Updated: March 12, 2025

 DWI Administrative Hearing Lawyer Kirksville, MO.
-If you have been arrested for DWI/DUI near Kirksville, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
-The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.
+A DWI/DUI arrest in Kirksville, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
+The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Kirksville, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.

-Don’t wait until it’s too late.
-You have only 15 days after your arrest to request this hearing.
-A Combs Waterkotte Kirksville, MO DWI administrative hearing lawyer can fight for your right to drive and build a strategic defense for your case.
-Call (314) 900-HELP or reach out online for a free consultation with one of our expert Kirksville, MO DWI/DUI defense attorneys before the deadline passes.
+You have only 15 days following your arrest to request this hearing.
+Don’t wait—protect your license by contacting a Kirksville, MO DWI administrative hearing lawyer at Combs Waterkotte now.
+Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Kirksville, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Kirksville, MO.

 • Protect Your License